-In this case, we pull out the important text from the dispatch and send it as an email.
-The Farmington Fire Department researched this with some help from us, and ultimately they came up with a solid and reliable system which is getting expanded use in their corner of the State of New Mexico.
+In this case, we pull out the critical text from the dispatch and send it as an email.
+The Farmington Fire Department researched this with some help from us, and ultimately they came up with a stable and reliable system which is getting expanded use in their corner of the State of New Mexico.

 Systems and Setup

-The distribution lists for the various trucks and other units are created and maintained on a Microsoft Exchange® mail server.
-Farmington's system assumes that Individual crew members have cell phones, either traditional or smart phones.
+The distribution lists for the various trucks and other units are created and maintained on a Microsoft Exchange® email server.
+Farmington's system assumes that Individual crew members have cell phones, either traditional or smartphones.
 Each crew member is set up in Exchange as a "user"; this turned out to be the easiest way to maintain the system long term.

-All major cell carriers world wide provide a way to convert a phone number to an email address, either for SMS or MMS.
+All major cell carriers worldwide provide a way to convert a phone number to an email address, either for SMS or MMS.
 This Wikipedia article explains how to find the right email address for a mobile number.
-The one thing you have to know, besides the number, is which carrier.
+The one thing you have to know, besides the cell number, is which carrier the subscriber uses.

 - The text of the dispatch, rather than going to a networked printer, is received by RPM Elite.
 There is a separate print queue for each fire truck, police or emergency vehicle, ambulance, helicopter, etc.